 The trick of good composting is to get the consistency right – it shouldn’t be too wet or too dry.
 This is partially dependent on the wet-to-dry ratio you put in it.
 Too much paper will dry it out, too many peelings will make it too wet.
 If you’ve got a good ratio but still have problems, leave the lid off to allow rain in, or leave it on to allow the heat to dry it out.

 Composting can take time, so to speed things along, ensure anything you put on your pile is small in size – it’ll break down so much faster.
 Be sure to stir your compost regularly.
 Your compost will need air to help the process.

-Good luck with your own recycling and enjoy Recycling Week on the 25th September!
-Together we can really make a difference.
+Good luck with your own recycling and make sure you get involved this September.
+Together, we can really make a difference.